Paying for palliative care: an overview

 How much your loved one has to pay for palliative care depends on the level of care they need and where they will receive it.

-In a private care home, it can cost between £750 and £2,000 per week.
-This will need to be paid by your loved one using their savings or money from their estate.
-This also applies if your loved one wants to receive palliative care at home.
+In a private care home or nursing home, it can cost between £750 and £2,000 per week.
+This will need to be paid by your loved one using their savings or money from their estate if they choose private palliative care.
+This also applies if your loved one wants to receive palliative care at home through home-based palliative care services.

 At Ashberry Care Homes, we offer experienced and affordable palliative care in our homes across the UK: